Vector35/binaryninja-api/docs/guide/index.md

 ### Development Branch

-Binary Ninja [stable builds](https://binary.ninja/changelog) releases happen on semi-regular intervals throughout the year.
+Binary Ninja [stable builds](https://binary.ninja/changelog) releases happen on semiregular intervals throughout the year.
 However, we also make development builds available to customers with active support.
 Simply use the update dialog, and select one of the "Development" channels in the `Update Channel` field.

 ## Support